 For example, if you offer stock images, you’ll likely receive emails from new buyers asking how they should download or save their photos.
 In this type of scenario, you’ll save a ton of time if you have an already-written response to send out as a reply.
-So all you then have to do is copy and paste your response each time you get the same question!
+Then all you then have to do is copy and paste your response each time you get the same question.

 Decide What to Do with Each Email (Quickly)

 Procrastinators beware!
 Putting off replying to emails when required will seriously undermine your productivity.

 See, you only have a few basic options when it comes to handling email messages.
 You can respond, file/archive, delegate, or delete your emails.

 Once you’ve decided what to do with the email, ask yourself if you’ll need the information later.
 For example, an e-receipt for business purchases is usually best to file away for tax purposes or in case you need proof of purchase for a warranty or return.

 But emails that aren’t important or that you don’t have to follow up with can be deleted right away.

 This is a big one.
 There are so many of us incubating thousands of emails in our inbox because we didn’t take decisive action.

 Sometimes, you just have to go old-school and call somebody.
 There’s a lot you can miss with an email, things like tone, and tiny details that can make a massive difference to your understanding of an issue.